Jack Monroe (character): Publication history

-A character with a complicated history, Jack Monroe's origin involves a complex series of retcons.
+The character Jack Monroe has a complicated history, and his origin involves a complex series of retcons.
 Although the character's first real appearance is as "Bucky" in Captain America #153, the origin of the character, first revealed in Captain America #155 (again by Englehart and Buscema), identifies him as the "Bucky" that appeared in Captain America comics which were originally published in the 1950s.

 When they were first published between 1953 and 1954 those Captain America stories, which were written by Don Rico and illustrated by Mort Lawrence and John Romita, Sr., starred Steve Rogers (the original Captain America) and Bucky and were clearly set in the 1950s, with the duo prominently battling communism and a communist Red Skull.
 However, when the character returned in Avengers #4 (March 1964), it is revealed that the original Captain America has been in a state of suspended animation since a battle he fought near the close of World War II, a battle in which the original Bucky perished.

-The 1950s stories were thus considered outside of official canon until Englehart's 1972 Captain America storyline (#153–156; September–December 1972), which attempted to resolve the discrepancy by showing how a teenager (Monroe is simply referred to as "Bucky" throughout, the name "Jack Monroe" was introduced in later stories) and an unnamed man (later known as "The Grand Director") had assumed both the public and private identities of the original Captain America and Bucky as part of a government-sponsored program which planned to replace the lost heroes to combat the "red threat".
-Captain America #155 reveals that the two gained super-powers by injecting themselves with a "Super-Soldier Formula" that they find in old Nazi files.
-The formula initially grants them abilities similar to those of the original Captain America (Steve Rogers) However, the formula made no mention of the essential Vita-ray exposure portion of the treatment and the absence causes its effects to eventually give them psychotic symptoms, leading to their fight against communism degenerating into random attacks on anyone they deem insufficiently patriotic, including civil rights protesters.
+The 1950s stories were thus considered outside of official canon until Englehart's 1972 Captain America storyline, which attempted to resolve the discrepancy by showing how a teenager (Monroe is simply referred to as "Bucky" throughout, the name "Jack Monroe" was introduced in later stories) and an unnamed man (later known as "The Grand Director") had assumed both the public and private identities of the original Captain America and Bucky as part of a government-sponsored program which planned to replace the lost heroes to combat the "red threat".
+Captain America #155 reveals that the two gained superpowers by injecting themselves with a "Super-Soldier Formula" that they find in old Nazi files.
+The formula initially grants them abilities similar to those of the original Captain America (Steve Rogers).
+However, the formula made no mention of the essential Vita-ray exposure portion of the treatment and the absence causes its effects to eventually give them psychotic symptoms, leading to their fight against communism degenerating into random attacks on anyone they deem insufficiently patriotic, including civil rights protesters.
 As a result, the two are arrested and put into suspended animation by government agents.

-This complicated origin is the reason that some sources list Young Men #24 (December 1953; the first appearance of the communist hunting Captain America and Bucky) as Monroe's first appearance, though the issue was originally intended to depict the original Bucky.
+This complicated origin is the reason that some sources list Young Men #24 (December 1953; the first appearance of the communist-hunting Captain America and Bucky) as Monroe's first appearance, though the issue was originally intended to depict the original Bucky.
 A later story, What If #4, (August 1977), further complicates the Bucky history by introducing another "Bucky" (Fred Davis) that takes on the role in 1945, many years before Monroe assumes the title, which makes Monroe the third "Bucky" chronologically.